 We hear tons of stories of how much more children appreciate their new toys, and look after them better, when they feel they’ve really earned them through weeks and weeks of dishwashing or raking the garden – and it’s great to see that sense of accomplishment.
 Ultimately, if you can make that connection between earning, saving and then spending, that’s a really powerful lesson.

 There’s also the undeniable truth that kids (well all of us really) respond pretty well to incentives, so dangling the carrot of cash can genuinely help you get the chores done around the house a lot quicker, and potentially with a lot less nagging too!

 3. Arguments against paying for chores

 The key argument against paying for chores is that kids should do their chores around the house regardless.
 We as adults don’t get paid to hoover the house, so why should our kids, and it sets unrealistic expectations for later in life.
 Children should grow up knowing that wherever they live, they need to ‘pull their weight’ and do their bit for the upkeep of the house.

 Some people reject the idea of giving children work, almost on principle – we respect that position.
 With chores, there’s also the potentially unfortunate side effect of instilling the idea that you only need to work if you’re being paid.
 We have heard stories of kids politely declining to take the bins out because they’ve already got enough money and don’t need to earn any more, thank you very much – definitely something to avoid!

-Lastly, there’s the idea that the main purpose of an allowance is to give your children experience of managing money, not earning it.
+Lastly, there’s the idea that the main purpose of pocket money or allowance is to give your children experience of managing money, not earning it.
 You’re giving the child money each week to give them hands-on experience of managing it, learning lessons about not spending it all at once, saving it up for a goal etc. So if you tie it to chores, and they end up with no money, you’re denying them the chance to practice managing it (See Ron Lieber’s argument here).

 Approach: “Children need to earn their money”

 - ‘Pay-per-chore’, where you literally set a price per chore and pay once they’re done